 While square blocks typically come to mind, log cabin blocks can be square, rectangular, triangular, diamond shaped, twisted or even curved.
 The starting shape can be centered or anywhere else in the block.

-	The standard log cabin block is constructed by adding strips (the logs) one at a time around a centered square.
+You create the standard log cabin block by adding strips (the logs) one at a time around a centered square.

-	Several common abbreviations are used in this tutorial:
+We use several common abbreviations are throughout this tutorial:

 'Logs' is another name for 'patches'.
 Since we're talking about a Log Cabin block, the word seems only fitting!

 I prefer to prewash and starch my quilt fabric before cutting.

 In my humble opinion, the cutting and sewing are both more accurate when using starched fabric.
 The downside is that you'll need to wash the quilt after it's finished to remove the starch completely.

 We're not having to beat the crap out of our quilt on a rock at the stream.
 We simply throw it in the washing machine and turn the knob.

 An easy way to improve the accuracy of your Log Cabin quilt blocks